-My go to during lent seasons, safflower seeds are so delicious.
-I make side dish called suff fitfit and drink at least 2 times a week, they are easy and quick to make with some many health benefits.
+Safflower seeds are my go to especially during my lent seasons.
+I make a side dish called suff fitfit and drink it at least twice a week.
+They are easy to make and have many health benefits.

-Safflower seeds are not as common Human food here in USA, but these white seeds are high in fat, protein, and fiber.
-The linolenic and linoleic acids in safflower seed might help prevent “hardening of the arteries,” lower cholesterol, and reduce the risk of heart disease.
+Safflower seeds are high in fat, protein, and fiber.
+In addition to preventing hardening of the arteries, safflower seeds contain linolenic and linoleic acids that lower cholesterol and lower heart disease risk.
 Safflower contains chemicals that may thin the blood to prevent clots, widen blood vessels, lower blood pressure, and stimulate the heart.

 Where to buy

-If you live in USA its only available as birds’ food :), you probably wouldn’t want to consume that instead I would suggest buying it from Ethiopian stores near you or click here to buy online, this is the only online store I found for human consumption.
-(I have no affiliation with the vendor)
+In the USA, it’s only available as bird food :), so you probably wouldn’t want to consume that instead, you can buy it from Ethiopian stores near you or buy it online by clicking here since I found only an online store that sells it for human consumption.
+(I am not affiliated with the vendor)

 Boil 1 cup safflower seed with 2 cups water for about 5-7 minutes they will turn darker as they cook

 Rinse with cold water to get rid of the bitter test